 In 1762, Alphonsus, against his own objections, was appointed bishop of Sant’Agata dei Goti, promoting the Faith throughout his diocese, especially devotion to the Eucharist and to the Blessed Virgin Mary – he issued a decree suspending priests who rushed through Mass in less than 15 minutes (!).

 In the midst of all his responsibilities, Alphonsus’ life verified the paradox that people with what seems no time make the best use of their time – he found that time to write hymns and poems for the people to the glory of God, including perhaps his most famous Tu scendi dalle stele, a very popular – and now traditional – Italian Christmas carol.

 Here is Andrea Bocelli:

 And, if you’d like a more formal version, with Luciano Pavarotti, full orchestra and children’s choir:

-Saint Alphonsus was on the right track, that moral truth is best presented not just with simplicity, but with beauty, for the moral life is and should be immensely attractive, which is why Pope Saint John Paul II titled his landmark and prophetic encyclical on the principles of the moral life, Veritatis Splendor, the splendour – the beauty – of truth – which I cannot recommend highly enough – published in 1993 a few days after the memorial of our saint, on the feast of the Transfiguration.
+Saint Alphonsus was on the right track, that moral truth is best presented not just with simplicity, but with beauty, for the moral life is and should be immensely attractive, which is why Pope Saint John Paul II titled his landmark and prophetic encyclical on the principles of the moral life, Veritatis Splendor, the splendour – the beauty – of truth – which I cannot recommend highly enough, and largely ignored by this current Magisterium.
+It was published in 1993 a few days after the memorial of our saint, on the feast of the Transfiguration.

 Alphonsus Ligouri was canonized by Gregory XVI on May 26th, 1839 (fittingly, the feast of Saint Philip Neri, to whose Oratory the saint always remained devoted), and declared a Doctor of the Church by Blessed Pius IX on July 7th 1871.
 He was also declared the patron saint of moral theologians by Venerable Pius XII on April 26th, 1956.

 A much-needed saint, whose moral clarity allows us to see through the fog of our current confusion.
 A true renaissance saint, in the sense of rediscovering not only who we are, and who we are meant to be.

 Saint Alphonsus Ligouri, ora pro nobis!